archway-network/archway/x/rewards/spec/08_wasm_bindings.md

 This query is expected to fail if:

-* Query has no request specified (`metadata` and `current_rewards` fields are not defined);
+* Query has no request specified (`metadata` and `rewards_records` fields are not defined);
 * Query has more than one request specified;

 ### Metadata

-The `metadata` request returns a contract metadata state.
+The [metadata](https://github.com/archway-network/archway/blob/b027aa56eac2880c03a7bbe85ab9366cd0b59269/x/rewards/wasmbinding/types/query.go#L26) request returns a contract metadata state.
 A contract can query its own or any other contract's metadata.

 Query example: